is ex allowed to deny visitation

 After a breakup or divorce, if you have children, you have rights to visitation as a parent.
-The exception being, if one parent presents a danger to the child.
+The exception is if one parent presents a danger to the child.
 That said, it’s not always easy to protect these rights.
 This is why parenting plans are so important.

 Related Reading: Is There a Statute of Limitations on Child Support?